rkarpman/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-We load the activity data, and convert the `date` column to class `POSIXct` so that we can later use the `weekdays` function on dates.
+We load the activity data, and convert the `date` column to class `POSIXct` so that we can later use the `weekdays` function on the dates.

-It appears that each interval was originally encoded by giving its start time as the number of hours since the time recorded as 0, followed by the number of minutes, with no space or punctuation.
-Fo example the number 135 would represent ''1 hour, 35 minutes since start time.''
-For easier plotting, we edit the intervals column so that the intervals are simply numbered in order, starting at 0.
-So for example, interval 5 is the 4th interval, which takes place from 15-20 minutes from start time.
+It appears that each interval was originally encoded by giving its start time as the number of hours since the time recorded as `0`, followed by the number of minutes, with no spaces or punctuation.
+For example, the number `135` would represent ''1 hour, 35 minutes since time `0`.''
+For easier plotting, we edit the intervals column so that the intervals are simply numbered in order, starting at `0`.
+So for example, interval `5` takes place from 15-20 minutes after time `0`.

 ```r